 Try a bit of each kind on its own—enjoy the nuances in their aromas, tastes, and textures for what they are alone—and then try some of these delicious dishes, featuring jasmine and basmati rice.

-This is a great way to showcase fragrant rice, made even more aromatic (and creamy) with coconut milk.
+Nasi lemak is a great way to showcase fragrant rice, made even more aromatic (and creamy) with coconut milk.
 It’s a star on its own, but really wows in concert with all the accompaniments: spicy chile sauce, tender hard boiled eggs, crunchy peanuts and fried anchovies, and crisp fresh cucumber.
 (The recipe calls for basmati, but this would definitely be just as delicious with jasmine rice.)
-Get our Nasi Lemak with Sambal recipe.
+Get the Nasi Lemak with Sambal recipe—or see this Easy Nasi Lemak recipe for when there’s no time to make your own sambal.

 As beautiful as it is tasty, this spice-scented golden rice is studded with gem-like dried fruits, fresh pomegranate seeds, and pistachios.
 So as not to overwhelm or detract from this treasure box of a dish, serve with something simple, like grilled chicken, baked fish, or roasted cauliflower.
 Get the recipe.